Welcome Back from the School Nurses! 2018/19

 To be sure that medications are handled safely and correctly, medications must be brought to school and given to the school nurse, or school staff if the school nurse is not available, by a parent/guardian or another adult.
 Do not send medications of any kind to school in your child’s book bag.

 Please remember to pick up all medication at the end of the school year.
+Medication that is not picked up will be disposed of.

 Special Health Care Needs